Stuycs-K/project03-final-9-walkupj-skarabote-moncrieffek/PROPOSAL.md

 - finding info about files
 - managing signals

+Katharine:
+ - being able to manage music files
+ - searching for files

 What data structures you will be using and how.

-What algorithms and /or data structures you will be using, and how.
+Algorithms/Data Structures used: Linked lists, nodes, sorting and searching What algorithms and /or data structures you will be using, and how.

 # Intended pacing:

 A timeline with expected completion dates of parts of the project.

+Jan 4-5: Bring back the old project and make it so the user can input things, also input the user interface Jan 6-8: Make the semaphore and network thing so that it can be used as a shared playlist across Jan 9-12:
+Jan 13-15: Lots of debugging
+Jan 15: we will practice our presentation